jmparlett/JET/jetReadme.txt

 ___________________Possible bugs______________________________-
 not sure is ansii command to set cursor uses zero indexes or not but it appears to set one less than desired position. given 1 (desired pos is 2) it sets position to all the left on screen

+delete needs to account for adjusting indexes of lines and shifting y coordinates as well as x.
+Deleteion needs a lot of work -_- ........

 mon 8-12
 tues 7-11